TOMMY WISEAU 💖

 I bought a piece of merchandise (Tommy Wiseau Underwear)

-Got in line
+I got in line

-Showed him the photo
+I showed him the photo

 He laughed—said he remembered taking this with me—and asked how I’ve been.